 As you enter the complex, the main Tori gate is called the Romon Gate.

-Our group below the Romon gate (a tori gate) with the Fushimi Inari shrine behind
+Our group below the Romon gate (a tori gate) with the Fushimi Inari shrinebehind

-The side view of the main shrine with the steps leading to the Tori gates
+The main shrine with the sacred fox images on either sideThe side view of the main shrine with the steps leading to the Tori gates

 As one walks up the stairs one comes across a board explaining the location of various shrines at the temple.